class6x

 Subjects

-All — strongest for writing-feedback subjects
+All — strongest for SPEDELL and writing-feedback subjects

 Time to first output